peteroupc/peteroupc.github.io/random.md

 <small>(G) [**`std::random_device`**](http://en.cppreference.com/w/cpp/numeric/random/random_device), introduced in C++11, is NOT RECOMMENDED because its specification leaves considerably much to be desired.
 For example,  `std::random_device` can fall back to a pseudorandom number generator of unspecified quality without much warning.
 At best, `std::random_device` SHOULD NOT be used except to supplement other techniques for random number generation.</small>

-<small>(H) The .NET Framework's `System.Random` class uses a seed of at most 32 bits, so doesn't meet the statistical RNG requirements.
-However, a subclass of `System.Random` might be implemented to meet those requirements.</small>
+<small>(H) The .NET Framework's `System.Random` class uses a seed of at most 32 bits, so is not considered a high-quality RNG.
+However, a subclass of `System.Random` might be implemented as a high-quality RNG.</small>

 <a id=RNG_Topics></a>
 ## RNG Topics